nitesh585/Get_Block_Implementation/README.md

 - block number is any integer value

 ## Running the Program :
-- Open terminal/Command promt and change directory to the folder of the project ( BufferCache ).
+- Open terminal/Command prompt and change directory to the folder of the project ( BufferCache ).
 - *Linux – Type<br>
 make